10. Cut word count by 50%, but keep 100% of the ideas.

 1. Avoid overly stylized prose.

-Just like how we're used to seeing navigation bars on the left of the screen or about, contact, and home links at the top of a page, readers expect a certain syntax on the web.
-This doesn't mean you should take out all personality and sound like a wikipedia entry (actually, the right personality is very important online), but subordinate your voice, your tendency to use lots of commas or poetic phrasing, to the needs of your web reader.
-The previous sentence could be made web friendly:
+This doesn’t mean you should take out all personality and sound like a wikipedia entry (actually, the right personality is very important online), but subordinate your voice, your tendency to use lots of commas or poetic phrasing, to the needs of your web reader.